 Many Illinois DAR chapters sponsor Junior American Citizens clubs.
 The purpose of the JAC is to teach America's school children, through JAC clubs and contests, the principles of our democratic government and an appreciation for our great country.
 Through these opportunities and recognition of the students' work, we hope to encourage today's Junior American Citizens — the future leaders of our country.

-Through donations and gifts, the Illinois DAR supports two DAR schools:
+Through donations and gifts, the Illinois DAR supports one DAR school:

 And the four DAR-approved schools: